 • Maintain a safe social distance of at least six feet.

-• Face coverings are suggested as a voluntary public-health measure to avoid spreading the virus to others, especially in areas where social distancing is difficult to maintain.
+• Consider face coverings as a voluntary public-health measure to avoid spreading the virus to others, especially in areas where social distancing is difficult to maintain.

 • Stay at home if you are exhibiting any symptoms of illness.